 2. They Are Disciplined.

 Wise people exercise self-control.
-If you’ve invested in a stock as a long-term investment opportunity, don’t panic and sell the stock based on one day of volatility.
-If you have a set budget, use discipline to stick to your budget as you walk though the shopping mall.
+If you’ve invested in stock as a long-term investment opportunity, don’t panic and sell the stock based on one day of volatility.
+If you have a set budget, use discipline to stick to your budget as you walk through the shopping mall.
 Tip: If you have trouble following a budget, try the envelope budgeting system.

 3. They Admit Their Mistakes and Learn From Them.

 People learn from their mistakes because they must live through the consequences.
 For example, if you’ve ever lent money to a friend or relative who wouldn’t pay you back, you are wise if you never lend money to these people again.
-No matter how hard the fall, always get back up and start again.
+No matter how hard they fall, always get back up and start again.
 Begin by admitting your mistakes, and then use those mistakes as learning opportunities.